Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 - [06/2024] Our paper "Enhancing Student Learning in Robot Path Planning Optimization through Graph-Based Methods" has received the <b>Best Paper Award </b> of the Electrical and Computer Engineering Division at the <i>2024 ASEE Annual Conference</i>!

-- [05/2024] Our paper “Optimal Multi-target Navigation via Graph-based Algorithms in Complex Environments” has been accepted by <i>IEEE ISIE 2024</i>!
+- [05/2024] Our paper “Optimal Multi-target Navigation via Graph-based Algorithms in Complex Environments” has been accepted by <b>IEEE ISIE 2024</b>!

 - [04/2024] Our four papers have been accepted by <i>SPIE 2024</i>!